microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Provision a MySQL Web App

-There are several ways that a Web App can be provisioned in Azure.
-In this exercise, you will use the Azure Portal to create a new Azure Web App.
+There are several ways to provision an Azure Web App.
+In this exercise, you will use the Azure Portal to do it.
 Provisioning is quick and easy and involves little more than answering a few questions and clicking a few buttons.
 Once the Web App is provisioned, you can navigate to it in your browser just as you would any other Web site.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
-If asked to log in, do so using your Microsoft account.
+If you are asked to log in, do so using your Microsoft account.

 1. Click **+ New**.
 In the "New" blade that opens, type the words "web app mysql" (without quotation marks) into the search box and press **Enter**.